Skonor/gsoft_demo/glue/README.md

 # Finetuning RoBERTa-Base with GSOFT on GLUE.

-This directory contains files and instructions needed to reproduce experiments of fine-tuning RobBERTa model on GLUE benchmark.
+This directory contains files and instructions needed to reproduce experiments of fine-tuning RoBERTa model on GLUE benchmark.

 ## Installation